printtracker/public-documentation/docs/webadmin/reporting-and-analysis/device-history.md

 * **Date range selector** is used to query for meter readings that were reported during a specified time period
 * [**Table schema viewer**](./table-schema-viewer.md) shows all the available column names that can be used in your queries
 * **Query editor** is used to edit the [SQLite compatible statements](https://www.sqlite.org/lang.html) that determine how your data is returned
+* **Query engine controls** allows you to run queries and view the results in the query results viewer or export the results to CSV.
+The gear button provides you with links to the SQLite documentation, as well as the ability to restart your query-engine if something isn't working right.
 * **Query results** shows the result of running your query

 ## Examples